 Essays

 Shorter writings on consciousness, selfhood, emotion, and foundations of physics.
 Each piece develops a specific argument within or adjacent to the broader UAFT research program.
 Long-form papers are available on the Research Programme page.
-Essays are organised by domain, mirroring the five-volume research structure.
+Listed newest first.

 Symmetry Is What Asymmetry Looks Like